Back to blog

 8 min read

-System Prompt Extraction: How Attackers Steal Your AI's Instructions (And How to Stop It)
+System Prompt Extraction: How Attackers Steal Your AI Instructions

-System prompt extraction is an attack in which a user asks an AI to repeat its system prompt, revealing the developer's confidential instructions, business logic, and persona definitions.
-This guide explains why the attack works, why hardening system prompts alone fails, and how to detect and block extraction attempts before the model sees them.
+System prompt extraction is an attack where a user asks an AI to repeat its system prompt, exposing confidential business logic and guardrails.
+Why it works, why hardening alone fails, and how to detect and block extraction before the model sees the input.

 System PromptPrompt ExtractionAI SecurityData Protection